OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/scene-variables/SceneVariables.md

       <b>Int</b>
       <br>
       default: 2
-      <p class="scene-class-comments">Steps of quality, internal sampling iteration count, between checkpoint file writes.
-Value should be equal or bigger than 1.
-Uniform sampling case, this steps number is equivalent as each pixel's pixel sampling steps.
-If you set quality steps=2, checkpoint file is created at every timing of each pixel's sample count exceeds at 2, 4, 6, 8, 10, ...
-Adaptive sampling case, this steps number is equivalent as internal adaptive sampling iteration steps.
-Recommended number is 1~3 range.
-You can use more than 4 but bigger number always require longer rendering time.
-If you set 2, checkpoint file is created after finish every 2 adaptive sampling iteration execution.</p>
+      <p class="scene-class-comments">This setting specifies the number of quality steps, which refers to the internal sampling iteration count between checkpoint file writes.
+The value must be equal to or greater than 1.
+In the case of uniform sampling, this number of steps is equivalent to the pixel sampling steps for each pixel.
+For example, if you set quality steps to 2, a checkpoint file will be created every time each pixel's sample count exceeds 2, 4, 6, 8, 10, and so on.
+In the case of adaptive sampling, this number of steps is equivalent to the internal adaptive sampling iteration steps.
+A recommended number falls within the range of 1 to 3.
+For example, if you set the value to 2, a checkpoint file will be created after finishing every 2 adaptive sampling passes.
+A larger value will conduct more rendering passes before writing a file.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_quality_steps.images data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_quality_steps.videos data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_quality_steps.links heading=4-%}